nesi/swc_lincoln2015/Git_Lessons/07-github.md

 Let's start by sharing the changes we've made to our current project with the world.
 Log in to GitHub,
-then click on the icon in the top right corner to create a new repository called `planets`:
+then click on the icon in the top right corner to create a new repository:

 ![Creating a Repository on GitHub (Step 1)](fig/github-create-repo-01.png)